Holistische Arts

 HPV positive, now what?

 You are not alone.
 80-90% of all people will encounter the HPV virus.
-The fact that it was found is actually a good thing.
+The fact that it has been found is actually a good thing.
 Now you can keep an eye on it.

-If you have just been told that you are HPV-positive, it is natural to be startled.
+If you have just been told that you are HPV-positive, it is logical that you might be startled.
 You may feel fear, shame, or uncertainty.
-That is very understandable.
+That is completely understandable.
 But let us reassure you: HPV is incredibly common, and in most cases, your body clears the virus on its own.

 80-90%